Mcphylus12/ConfigAPI/README.md

 - DB store
 - AMQP notifier
 - File store Notifier to write updated configs to a shred file store for resilient usage
-- Some way to enforce schemas against configKeys while supoprting wildcards
 - *STRETCH* Define preset "expected" configurations and populate open api spec for them wiith correct request/response data
-- Fro "expected" config have frontend create a easier to use UI
+- From "expected" config have frontend create a easier to use UI
+- Better error handling for schema validation failures

 ## FE
 - configKey dot seperation repped as breadcrumbs
 - 2 text boxes showing full layered json that is readonly and other with just the top layer for editing
 - Listing configs
+- working with Schemas

 ## Overview